 New computer!
-So nice to have a screen this big, My old 24” Visio TV is wide enough to see two pages with at one time and still be able to read it!
+So nice to have a screen this big, My old 24” Visio TV is wide enough to see two pages at one time and still be able to read it!
 I have a second monitor for the hell of it, an old Dell salvaged out of a dumpster.
 I’ll have to figure out how to pipe in sound.
 The spare monitor at least has speakers with a headphone connector in addition to the RGB connector.
 I’ll need to retrieve the splitter

 Supposedly we have a blizzard coming this way.
 NWS currently predicts 2 to 5 inches of snow for this area with 40 mph winds.
 Unfortunately, I have to work the weekend or I’d look forward to staying in and writing.